 - Aggressive, uncontrollable dogs

-- Bicycles, roller blades or skates, skateboards, strollers, etc (Wheelchair access in Alternate Dog Park)
+- Bicycles, roller blades or skates, skateboards, strollers, or any other wheeled or motorized devices.
+(Wheelchair access in Alternate Dog Park)

 - Children under 8 years old

 - Food (human or canine), see User Guide for details

 - No breed discrimination